ntriga/pimcore-link-generator/README.md

      * Optional
      * Here you can set the name of the method that will be used to generate the slug
      * Default is "getName"
-     * If you have a slug input field, this will be used instead */ protected function getObjectDefaultSlugField(): string {
+     * If you have a slug input field, this will be used instead (not a field of the type slug) */ protected function getObjectDefaultSlugField(): string {